SuyeshJadhav/CSC510_G19/Project2/CONTRIBUTING.md

 ## 1. Overview
 This repository contains the **Smart WIC Cart** project for CSC 510 – Software Engineering at NC State University.
-It includes both frontend (Flutter) and backend (Firebase/FastAPI) components.

 ---